-During a systems development life cycle there are certain techniques that get applied to make sure that the non-functional requirements for performance such as throughout, latency or memory usage will be met.
+During a systems development life cycle, there are certain techniques that get applied to make sure that the non-functional requirements for performance such as throughput, latency, or memory usage will be met.
 This falls under the radar of Performance Engineering.

-Performance Engineering encompasses techniques that ensure complying to service levels and optimize application performance prior to its implementation.
+Performance Engineering encompasses techniques that ensure complying with service levels and optimize application performance prior to its implementation.

 The difference between Performance Testing and Performance Engineering methodologies is simple to understand.
 Performance Testing is a QA process that is applied at the completion of a development cycle whereas Performance Engineering is an ongoing process that occurs through all the stages of a development cycle.
 That is from design to development to QA.

 There are dedicated teams for QA to execute performance testing, while Performance Engineering is a continuous process and occurs throughout a development cycle.
-It ensures the application is already optimized before it reaches QA stage.
-Everyone participates in Performance Engineering, be it a designer, developer or an architect.
+It ensures the application is already optimized before it reaches the QA stage.
+Everyone participates in Performance Engineering, be it a designer, developer, or architect.

 Performance Engineering defines a mindset that puts in place the importance of thinking about Performance issues from the Start.
-It is the proactive way and has great return on investment for the businesses.
+It is a proactive way and has a great return on investment for businesses.

-There are various performance testing tools available in market.
+There are various performance testing tools available in the market.
 Some of them are

 The QA roles are becoming less effective and Performance Engineering has brought this new change, where each member of a design and development team is somehow responsible for the performance of an application.
 The responsibility is shared across all the players within a team.